JCSS-PMC/PMC/part-03/general-principles.md

 Material properties are defined as the properties of material specimens of defined size and conditioning, sampled according to given rules, subjected to an agreed testing procedure, the results of which are evaluated according to specified procedures.

-The main characteristics of the mechanical behaviour is described by the one dimensional {math}`\sigma-\varepsilon-` diagram, as presented in {numref}`fig-stress-strain-diagram`.
+The main characteristics of the mechanical behaviour is described by the one dimensional $\sigma-\varepsilon-$ diagram, as presented in {numref}`fig-stress-strain-diagram`.
 As an absolute minimum for structural design the

 - modulus of elasticity
 - the strength of the material

 both for tensile and compression should be known.
-Other important parameters in the one-dimensional {math}`\sigma-\varepsilon-` diagram are:
+Other important parameters in the one-dimensional $\sigma-\varepsilon-$ diagram are:

 - yield stress (if present)
 - limit of proportionality